adtsim/student-webdev-labs/reflection.md

 **05-css-grid**

 The grid exercises have been checked for accessibility using the Wave extension as well as the W3C Markup Validation tool for HTML and CSS.
 There were no errors encountered in either of these tools.

+**06-bootstrap**

+The bootstrap exercises have been checked for accessibility using the Wave extension as well as the W3C Markup Validation tool for HTML.
+There were no errors encountered in either of these tools.